elias-cloudbiz/TradeMateAPT/Readme.md

 </p>

-## TradeMate PHFT (Predictive High Freq.
-Trading)
+## TradeMate PFT (Predictive Frequency Trading)
-### Software assisting traders and operators in semi/high frequency trading.
+### Operator assisted automative analytics and position execution.

-#### ** The software module is at the moment as an assembly prototype and is only available for invite only use.
+####  The software is made with purpose to simplify life of hobby and regular analysts and in heavy volatile markets such as virtual assets.

 **Table of content:**
 1. Introduction